kbayraktar/kbayraktar.github.io/te_markdown/local-setup.md

 permalink: /te_markdown/local-setup/
 ---

-- Estimated reading time: 10 minutes
+Estimated reading time: 10 minutes
-- Audience: Curious party, Noob, [Somewhat experienced], Experienced, Expert
-- Prerequisites: Internet connectivity, Browser (Firefox, Chrome or Chromium), Google Account, Docker installation
+Prerequisites: Internet connectivity, Browser (Firefox, Chrome or Chromium), Google Account, Docker installation

-The test-editor-web consists of the web ui and a couple of service backends that do the heavy lifting for the ui.
+The **Test-Editor-Web** is designed to be hosted such that users only need a browser to make use of the Test-Editor-Web.
+Since no free hosting is currently available the Test-Editor-Web can be downloaded to your local machine and will be _hosted_ there.
+Doing this will require to execute some shell commands on a linux machine and will therefor not be accessible to everyone.
+Please accept our apologies for that!
+Your IT-department will most likely be able to help you out though.
+And yes, there might even be some people out there who will be able to follow the installation description below.

 ## Prerequisites